p2pu/InventFest/STEAM Tent/STEAM-Module-02-Welcome + Invent.markdown

 <iframe width="455" height="255" src="//www.youtube.com/embed/WrywrtSnSog" frameborder="0" allowfullscreen></iframe>

 ## Design Constraints
-1. Peruse the experiments fellow STEAM educators have made using littleBits below.
+1. Peruse the experiments + activities your fellow STEAM educators have made using littleBits below.
 2. Design an experiment you could conduct using a littleBits sensor, with a student-written lab report at the end.
 3. Experiment should explore what our planet is made out of, gravity or reflection.
 4. Write 3-5 prompts and playtest the experiment with your students.
 Post your lesson plan in the Discourse discussion below.